-- Establish a common vision and mission for the Chicago American Indian community;
+- Establish a common vision and mission for the Chicago Native American community;

 - Develop a comprehensive service and development model for the urban setting;

 - Move towards collaborative community relationships internally and externally; and

 - Promote understanding and respect for our culture and communities including the social, economic and spiritual spheres.